Scholarships & Grants

 LPGA Marilynn Smith Scholarship

-The Marilynn Smith Scholarship is granted annually through The LPGA Foundation and the Marilynn Smith Scholarship Fund.
-Established in 1999 by Marilynn with the proceeds of a golf tournament she organized, the objective of the Marilynn Smith Scholarship is to provide a scholarship to a female high school senior who has played golf in high school or in her community and is planning to play golf at an accredited college or university in the United States.
-Five $5,000 scholarships will be awarded in 2023.
+The Marilynn Smith Scholarship is granted annually through The LPGA Foundation and the Golf it Forward Foundation.
+Established in 1999 by Marilynn with the proceeds of a golf tournament she organized, the objective of the Marilynn Smith Scholarship is to provide a scholarship to a female high school senior, who is a legal resident or citizen of the United States or Canada, has played golf in high school or in her community and intends to play golf at an accredited college or university in the United States.
+Twenty five $5,000 scholarships were awarded in 2025.

 LPGA Phyllis G. Meekins Scholarship

 The Phyllis G. Meekins Scholarship is a need-based award granted to a high school senior from a recognized minority background who will be playing golf at the collegiate level.
-Qualifications for all scholarships include strong academic programs, community service and recommendations.
-Two $5,000 scholarships will be awarded in 2023.
+Qualifications for all scholarships include strong academic programs, community service, and recommendations.
+Two $5,000 scholarships will be awarded in 2026.

 LPGA Renee Powell Scholarship